Benefits of mirror weight symmetry for 3D mesh segmentation in biomedical applications

 For the task of keeping the architecture, we used the same models described above, but kept the amount of convolution kernels the same as in the baselines.
 This resulted in significant loss of trainable parameters, that can be seen in the Table \ref{tab:arch}.

 Finally, we had 15 models for each of three architectures.
 This includes the baseline, 7 models with the same number of trainable parameters, and 7 models with the same number of convolution kernels.
-Training of 45 models with 9 different train-test splits on two datasets resulted in a total of 810 experiments, that were conducted on a cluster with NVIDIA K40m GPUs.
+Training of 45 models with 9 different train-test splits on two datasets resulted in a total of 810 experiments, that were conducted on the Uran supercomputer with NVIDIA K40m GPUs.